dart-lang/test/pkgs/test/README.md

 Setting `--test-randomize-ordering-seed=0` will have the same effect as not specifying it at all, meaning the test order will remain as-is.

+### Selecting a Test Reporter

+You can adjust the output format of the test results using the `--reporter=<option>` command line flag.
+The default format is the `compact` output format - a single line, continuously updated as tests are run.
+When running on the GitHub Actions CI however, the default changes to the `github` output format - a reporter customized for that CI/CD system.
+The available options for the `--reporter` flag are:

+- `compact`: a single, continuously updated line
+- `expanded`: a separate line for each update
+- `github`: a custom reporter for GitHub Actions
+- `json`: a machine-readable format; see https://dart.dev/go/test-docs/json_reporter.md

 ### Collecting Code Coverage